-I am often asked by my patients "How long should I wait after an early pregnancy loss or miscarriage before getting pregnant again?".
+Considering that up to 50% of pregnancies end in a miscarriage, it is normal to ask: 'How long should I wait after experiencing an early pregnancy loss or miscarriage before getting pregnant again?'

-Before I answer these questions, it is important for couples to understand what a msicarriage, specifically an early miscarriage is.
-An early pregnancy loss or miscarriage happens usually during the first 8-12 weeks of the pregnancy, but some physicians extend this period up to 20 weeks.
+It is important for couples to understand what a miscarriage is, specifically an early miscarriage.
+Most miscarriages happen usually during the first 8-12 weeks of the pregnancy, but by definition, it extends up to 20 weeks.

 Fertility equals ovulation, and ovulation can be expected within 4-6 weeks after a pregnancy loss, though it can occur as early as 2 weeks after the loss.
-Fertility therfore begins as early as 2 weeks after a loss.
+Fertility, therefore, begins as early as 2 weeks after a loss.

 So there is the answer.
-After an early pregnancy loss or miscarriage you should try and get pregnant within 3 months to improve your chances having a live birth.
+After an early pregnancy loss or miscarriage, you should try and get pregnant within 3 months to improve your chances of having a live birth.